fzerorubigd/smtpd/readme.md

 ## Licensing

 Some of the code in this package was copied or adapted from code found in [Brad Fitzpatrick's go-smtpd](https://github.com/bradfitz/go-smtpd).
 As such, those sections of code are subject to their original copyright and license.
-The remaining code is in the public domain.
+The remaining code from [mhale/smtpd](https://github.com/mhale/smtpd) is in public domain. the code in this library is MIT (Not sure if I can change the License).